FragozoLeonardo/FragozoLeonardo/readme.md

 # 🇬🇧 Leonardo Fragozo 🙋🏻‍♂️

-## 🎩 Focused Ruby on Rails Developer (MBA)｜Professional with Strong Logical Thinking
+## 🎩 Strategic Ruby on Rails Developer (MBA)｜Focused on Reliability and Architecture

 I am passionate about developing **high-quality, scalable Rails applications**.
-Currently pursuing a specialized MBA in Ruby on Rails at [MBA on Rails](https://mbaonrails.com.br/).
-I am rigorously focused on **RSpec Testing** and robust system architecture, while actively seeking challenging developer roles (remote or on-site) that prioritize quality and architecture.
+Currently pursuing a specialized MBA in Ruby on Rails at [MBA on Rails](https://mbaonrails.com.br/), with a rigorous focus on **RSpec Testing** for **reliable, production-grade systems**.
+Actively seeking challenging developer roles that value quality, architecture, and strategic vision.

 ---